 Step 2: Repeat until you can no longer see the previous pot color and you are satisfied with the texture.
 Each coat of this type of paint adds more texture.
 I added 5 coats to get the opacity and texture you see in the finished picture.

 The finished product

 That’s it!
 These pots were super easy.
-Both of them plus the paint cost less than $30.
+The entire project cost less than $30.
 A pot like this would make an amazing gift because it goes with any decor.
 A live plant, cut flowers or some faux stems would look great.
 I added some cuttings from my Monstera plant to mine.
 The spray paint I used is ideal for indoor or outdoor, so you might use yours on a porch or patio to decorate for spring.